C&R RanchEight-Month (November - June) Cattle Ranching Apprenticeship in Paskenta, California

 Visitors and Family: Occasionally having 1-2 guests over is fine.
 Prior notice to the Eklands requested for overnight guests.

 Food: The apprentice will receive partial board in the form of access to the ranch’s beef.
-There are several grocery stores in Corning.
-In addition, a meal with the family will occur once or twice a week.
-Planning and preparing this meal will be a shared activity.
+In addition, he or she will eat lunch and share three to four dinners a week with the family.
+Planning and preparing the meals will be a shared activity.

-Languages: English is the primary language but se habla español aquí.
+Languages: English is the primary language but the Ekland’s are also fluent in Spanish.

 Pets: We are not equipped to accommodate horses, and prefer not to have cats on the property because of bird predation.
 Prior approval must be given before brining any other pets.